aalto-trafficsense/regular-routes-devops/README.markdown

 These instructions assume the use of [Chef](https://www.chef.io/) for installation.
 It is also assumed that you have access to:

 1. A local computer.
-1. A server.
+1. A server, on which you have owner (root) privileges.
 Temporary servers on e.g. [Digital Ocean](https://www.digitalocean.com/) can be used as fully featured TrafficSense servers for e.g. waypoint generation or client testing.

 A: Cookbook operations
 ----------------------